mvdb01/assembly-genomics/_episodes/02-pe-assembly.md

 nucmer has aligned all contigs to the reference.

-Run show-tiling on the ecoli_pe.delta file:
+Run show-coords on the spades_pe.delta file:

 ~~~
-$ show-tiling spades_pe.delta
+$ show-coords spades_pe.delta
 ~~~
 {: .bash}

-This gives us the coordinates of the "best" aligned location of the contigs.
+This program parses the delta alignment output of nucmer This gives us the coordinates and displays the coordinates, and other useful information about the alignments.

-Running 'show-tiling -h' will provide the usage and explaines the output format:
+Running 'show-coords -h' will provide the usage and explaines the output format:

 ~~~
 $ show-tiling -h